New Japan bird flu outbreak brings fresh cull of chickens as Asia spread fears grow

 The cases in Japan - outbreaks before Miyazaki were all confirmed as H5N6 bird flu - are the first in nearly two years, with the bird cull now standing at its highest in six years.

-In China, chickens are being fed more vitamins and vaccines while farmers also ramp up hen-house sterilization in an effort to protect their flocks.
+In China, chickens are being fed more vitamins and vaccines while farmers also ramp up henhouse sterilization in an effort to protect their flocks.

 As part of its protection drive, China now has bans in place on poultry imports from more than 60 countries, including South Korea and Japan as well as parts of Europe now also experiencing a bird flu outbreak.